MilicaBulajic/fengshui-modern/src/pages/index.en.md

   - author: Suza
     quote: >-
       Working with Tijana and Andrew, is working with glamour, responsibility, and commitment.
     image: /img/128x128.png
     alt: vddfgdf
   - author: Suza
+    quote: >-
+      Lorem ipsum, or lipsum as it is sometimes known, web designs.
+    image: /img/128x128.png
+    alt: vddfgdf
+  - author: Suza